 - Large and heavy

 In a way, yes.
-While even the best Air Purifiers are obviously unable to do anything after you get infected, Purifiers with UV lighting can eliminate organic matter–and that includes the common viruses and bacteria – which scientists say, can remain in the air as an aerosol for up to three hours.
+While even the best Air Purifiers cannot do anything after you get infected, Purifiers with UV lighting can eliminate organic matter–including the typical viruses and bacteria – which scientists say can remain in the air as an aerosol for up to three hours.

 What are Air Purifiers Good For?